freenas/freenas-docs/userguide/api.rst

 The rest of this section shows code examples to illustrate the use of the API.

+.. note:: Beginning with %brand% 9.10.2, a new API has been added.
+The old API is still present for compatibility.
+Documentation for the new API is available on the %brand% system at the */api/docs/* URL.
+   For example, if the %brand% system is at IP address 192.168.1.119, enter *http://192.168.1.119/api/docs/* in a browser to see the API documentation.

 .. _A Simple API Example: